aykutgk/tempus-cc-front/README.md

 Css framework: Bulma with buefy

 ## TODO
-all of the front end field validations (email, phone, city....)
+all of the frontend input validations (email, phone, city....) are missing.

 ## Project setup